 St. Vincent de Paul

-Over 2,000 families per year receive assistance with food, furniture, utilities and rent through the Hillsboro St. Vincent de Paul.
+Over 2,000 families per year receive help with rent, food, furniture, and utilities through the Hillsboro St. Vincent de Paul.
 For assistance with rent, please visit the Parish Hall on the first working day of each month at 12:30pm.
 The Parish is located at 442 SE 3rd Ave in Hillsboro.

 Clothing